JustinGOSSES/wellioviz/README.md

 <i>Point of Caution: The last two are going to be pretty hard to build well and are out of scope of this project.</i>

-## Visualization Boxes
-- Curvebox: Single Curve (single well)
-- Curvebox: Multiple Curves (single well)
-- CurveboxHolder: Single Well (single or multiple curve per box all from single well)
-- CurveboxHolder: Multiple Well (single or multiple curve per box all from multiple well) AKA Cross-Section

-## Possible Visualization Pieces
+## Visualization Organization
+- Curvebox: The central unit of visualization.
+Can contain either a single Curve or multiple curves, typically from one well.
+- CurveboxHolder aka a Cross-section: Made up of multiple curveboxes.
+Each curvebox can represent a different well or different curves (one per box) from the same well.
+Typically no plotting between curveboxes but there may be for tops in cross-sections.

+### Curvebox Visualization Components
+- Axis (for example ticks and integers to represent depth) (x and y)
-- Axis
+- Axis titles (x and y)
 - Curvebox Title
-- Axis titles
-- *Scales, and scale title with units*
-- Curves
+- Curve lines (color, stroke size, stroke style)
 - Curve fill based on under or over a curve
 - Curve fill multiple fill colors based on cutoffs & under or over a curve value
 - Curve fill based on overlap of two curves
 - Curve fill based on SVG pattern
 - Curve fill like property but visualized as curve line color
 - Curve fill like property but visualized as colored rectangle within well box or curve box.
+- Curve units
+- Curve min & max
+- Curve Name
 - Top lines
-- Top lines between well boxes
 - Top titles
+- Boxes with transparency to represent core location, formations, etc.
+- Box titles
+- X & Y values on hover
+- Clickable curvebox with coordinates returned to other functions via click

 ## Potential API organization brainstorm:
 - Central point of organizatin for API is curvebox.